Central hub for sports at The University of Warwick

 Replacing all current sporting facilities on campus, the Hub will feature a sports hall, a swimming pool, fitness suites, climbing and bouldering walls and flexible studio spaces, as well as squash courts, outdoor 3G sports pitches and netball courts.
 It will also be the official training ground of Coventry’s Wasps Netball super-league team.

-Externally there will be sports pitches, netball courts, car parking & hard & soft landscaping.
+Externally there will be sports pitches, netball courts, car parking and hard & soft landscaping.